mitsuba-renderer/enoki/README.md

 scatter(mem, f3, idx);
 ```

+The ``idx`` parameter should be a 32 or 64 bit array (assumed to be signed)
+having the same number of entries.

 All scatter/gather operations accept an extra masking parameter to disable
 memory accesses for some of the components.
 Mask values are discussed shortly.